alex-shamray/celery-django/README.md

 ```

 Note that this example project layout is suitable for larger projects, for simple projects you may use a single contained
-module that defines both the app and tasks, like in the :ref:`tut-celery` tutorial.
+module that defines both the app and tasks, like in the [First Steps with Celery](http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html#tut-celery)
+tutorial.

 Let's break down what happens in the first module, first we import absolute imports from the future, so that our
 `celery.py` module won't clash with the library: